mehampson/csci-e3-final-project/README.md

 -   Is not Infinity (assertFinite)
 -   Is not null (assertNotNull)
 -   Is null (assertNull)
+-   Is a child of (assertChildOf)
+-   Has no child (assertNoChildren)

-Is it as fully-featured as Jest, Mocha, or any other JS test runner out there?
+Is it as fully-featured as Jest, Mocha, or any other test runner out there?
 No!
 Should you use it anyway?
 Umm... yes.

 ## Usage